jon-harper/jon-harper.github.io/docs/resume.md

 - Designed templates within client branding guidelines.
 - Proofread & edited internal & external materials for style, content, and branding comformity.
 - Closely followed client technologies and current IT trends.
-- Composed and edited SVP & C-level executive biographies, presentations, and other meeting materials.
+- Composed and edited SVP & C-level executive biographies, presentations, and other client meeting materials.
-- Provided quality control for printed matter and assisted in preparation and shipping.
+- Provided quality control and assisted in preparation and shipping.

 *IT Manager (2003-2021)*

-- Oversaw the  lifecycle of a small (5-8 seat) business network over nearly 20 years.
+- Oversaw the  lifecycle of a small (5-8 seat) business network.
 - Assisted with client IT needs:
     - Migrated client (The Harvard Group) to Office 365 and SharePoint in 2011-2012.
     - Transitioned phone and video conferencing IT services to lower overhead and add new capabilities.
     - Documented each transition process, including installation and how-to guides.
     - Provided phone and email support to remote users and investigated network and software issues.
-- Provided Operations suport as-needed for a small business.
+- Provided operations support as-needed for a small business.

 ------